Thermal and thermoelectric responses of hot QCD medium in time-varying magnetic fields: Thermal transport in hot QCD medium

 \subsubsection{Setup-I}

 Here, the form of the magnetic field is adopted from Refs.~\cite{Hongo:2013cqa, Satow:2014lia} as,

 where $\rho(\tau)=e^{-\frac{\tau}{\tau_B}}$ with $\tau_B$ as the decay parameter of the magnetic field, describes the evolution of the field with respect to the proper time. {A higher value of $\tau_B$ indicates a slowly varying magnetic field, and a lower value represents a rapidly decaying field.
 In the presence of a conducting medium, the magnetic field is expected to vary slowly, $i.e.$, with a higher value of $\tau_B$.} As the focus is on the time-evolving fields, the spatial distribution $\rho_B(r)$ of the field is neglected in the present analysis.
-For the case where magnetic field direction is transverse to the temperature gradient and in the limit where cyclotron frequency $\Omega_k$ is approximately equal to the inverse of the magnetic decay time, we obtain,
+We consider the case with inhomogeneity of the external field to be small ($i.e$, a larger value of decay parameter $\tau_B$) such that collisional aspects of the QCD medium can not be neglected.
+In this limit, the cyclotron frequency (proportional to the strength of the magnetic field $eB$ is in the same range of inverse of decay parameter $\tau_B$.
+This condition imposes constraints on the strength of the magnetic field (to be in the weak field limit) and inhomogeneity of the field (to be in the case of a magnetic field with small inhomogeneity).
+Further, we fix the direction of the temperature gradient and magnetic field in the medium for the quantitative estimation.
+For the case where magnetic field direction is transverse to the temperature gradient in the medium and in the limit where cyclotron frequency $\Omega_k$ is approximately equal to the inverse of the magnetic decay time, we obtain,

 The coefficients $\alpha_i$ for the particular choice of magnetic field are obtained by substituting Eq.~(\ref{12}) and Eq.~(\ref{12.1}) in Eqs.~(\ref{11})-(\ref{1.111}).
 Employing the forms of distribution function and magnetic field as in Eq.~(\ref{II.19}), the heat current takes the form as,